SC leaders balance storm, COVID-19 even as officials report on 6th child with MIS-C

 Deaths

-Of the 45 deaths confirmed Friday, 34 were elderly patients aged 65 and older, DHEC said.
+Of the 45 deaths confirmed on Friday, 34 were patients 65 and older, DHEC said.
 They lived in Anderson, Bamberg, Beaufort, Calhoun, Charleston, Cherokee, Chester, Dorchester, Florence, Georgetown, Greenville, Horry, Laurens, Orangeburg, Pickens, Richland, Spartanburg and Williamsburg counties.

-Officials also said 11 patients who died were middle-aged, between the ages of 35 and 64.
+Officials also said 11 patients who died were middle-aged, 35 to 64.
 They lived in Beaufort, Charleston, Greenville, Horry, Pickens and Sumter counties.

 Hospitalizations